drigomedeiros/users-mvc/README.md

 # Welcome to Users MVC

 This repository contains the Users MVC application made on top of Users app domain module - [Users App Core Module](https://github.com/drigomedeiros/users-core).
-The intention is to use this repo to show how to build Jakarta EE MVC application in embedded servers, disposed to users as Single Page Application with minimal Javascript requirements.
+The intention is to use this repo to show how to build a Jakarta EE MVC application with embedded servers, disposed to users as Single Page Application with minimal Javascript requirements.

 ## The Users App

-This is a simple web application that does one only action: provide a list of registered users in a repository.
+provide a list of registered users in a repository in a web page.
 For get this awesome functionality, the user must be authenticated and authorized to access the users list.

 ## How to see it working

-As modern Java applications do nowadays, you can run the app with gradle by typing **./gradlew clean build** on the repository root.
+As modern Java applications do nowadays, you can run the app with gradle by typing **./gradlew run** on the repository root.
 After that, access the application on browser: [Users MVC Application](http://localhost:8080/).
-By this moment, the super secure admin username and password are "1" and "1" respectively.
+Until this moment, the super secure admin username and password are "1" and "1" respectively.

 ## Infrastructure